FabianoEger/tago-documentation/analysisv2.rst

 ###########
 The **analysis** is a powerful feature at Tago that experts and software developers can use to implement scripts to analyze and manipulate the data sent by the devices in real time.

 Analysis is programmed using Node.js Tago’s SDK.
-You can get more instructions on how to write an analysis script in the our `SDK documentation <http://sdk.js.tago.io/en/latest/>`_.
+You can get more instructions on how to write an analysis script in our `SDK documentation <http://sdk.js.tago.io/en/latest/>`_.

 Here, you have access to all data inside your devices, and some services provided by Tago.